Frequently Asked Questions

 How do I reserve my spot?

-A non-refundable $500 CAD deposit is required to secure your spot.
+Fill out the registration form on each tours page.
+A 50% deposit is required to secure your spot.
 The balance can be paid according to the payment schedule outlined on all tour pages and in the booking confirmation.

 What payment methods do you accept?